CamPay/android-sdk/README.md

 What things you need to install the software and how to install them
  - An account on [CamPay](https://www.campay.net/) platform
- - An application on the CamOay platform.
+ - An application on the [CamPay platform](https://demo.campay.net/en/users/signup/).
  - Credentials for connecting to the CamPay platform

 ### Installing